 Average Weather in Adamstown Pitcairn Islands

-The climate in Adamstown is comfortable, muggy, windy, and mostly cloudy.
+In Adamstown, the summers are warm, oppressive, and mostly cloudy; the winters are long, comfortable, humid, wet, and partly cloudy; and it is windy year round.
 Over the course of the year, the temperature typically varies from 69°F to 78°F and is rarely below 66°F or above 80°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Adamstown, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Adamstown begins around June 17 and lasts for 3.3 months, ending around September 25.
 On August 26, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 53% of the time, and overcast or mostly cloudy 47% of the time.

 The cloudier part of the year begins around September 25 and lasts for 8.7 months, ending around June 17.
 On December 1, the cloudiest day of the year, the sky is overcast or mostly cloudy 71% of the time, and clear, mostly clear, or partly cloudy 29% of the time.